lbryio/lbry.tech/documents/glossary.md

 Note that owning a very large amount of computational power does not override other rules enforced by every client.
 Ill-formed blocks or blocks containing invalid transactions are rejected no matter how difficult they were to produce.

-### Private Key (Privkey)

-A 256-bit number used in *ECDSA* algorithm to create transaction *signatures* in order to prove ownership of certain amount of credits.
-Can also be used in arbitrary *elliptic curve arithmetic* operations.
-Private keys are stored within *wallet* applications and are usually encrypted with a pass phrase.
-Private keys may be completely random (see *Key Pool*) or generated from a single secret number ("seed").
-See also *Deterministic Wallet*.

 ### Public Key (Pubkey)

 A 2D point on an elliptic curve [secp256k1](https://en.bitcoin.it/wiki/Secp256k1) that is produced by multiplying a predefined "generator" point by a *private key*.
 Usually it is represented by a pair of 256-bit numbers ("uncompressed public key"), but can also be compressed to just one 256-bit number (at the slight expense of CPU time to decode an uncompressed number).
 A special hash of a public key is called *address*.
 Typical LBRY transactions contain public keys or addresses in the output scripts and *signatures* in the input scripts.

 ### Reflector

-A reflector cluster to accept LBRY content for hosting en masse, rehost the content, and make money on data fees (currently disabled).
+A reflector cluster to accept LBRY content for hosting en masse, re-host the content, and make money on data fees (currently disabled).
 This code includes Go implementations of the LBRY peer protocol, reflector protocol, and DHT.

 ### Reorg, Reorganization